Eric Pratten House

-The Eric Pratten House is a heritage-listed residence located at 29 Telegraph Road in the Sydney suburb of Pymble in the Ku-ring-gai Council local government area of New South Wales, Australia.
+The Eric Pratten House is a heritage-listed residence located at 29 Telegraph Road in the Sydney suburb of Pymble, New South Wales, Australia.
 It was designed by Walter Burley Griffin and built from 1935 to 1936.
 It is also known as Coppins and Crompton.
 It was added to the New South Wales State Heritage Register on 22 December 2000.

 History

 Robert Pymble, a settler and orchardist, was granted 600 acre by the Crown in the parish (as later defined) of Gordon in 1823.
 Unlike many grantees of his time, Pymble became a permanent resident and pioneer of the region.
 He retained most of his estate for most of his life.
 It was not until 1882, when the district was beginning to expand to accommodate upper class dwellers from the city, that large-scale alienation of the Pymble properties took place.
 The projected building of the North Shore railway (begun in 1887 and opened from St Leonards to Hornsby in 1890) was a powerful incentive for development.

 In 1883, Pymble sold two large blocks, totalling 100 acre, on Lane Cove Road and on the junction of a government road (later Telegraph Road).
 The subject block of 3 acre on Telegraph Road was sold to a medical doctor, Dr Walter O'Reilly, in 1883.
 O'Reilly and his wife and family heirs retained the land, building on a portion of it, until they began to dispose of it in the 1920s.

 In 1922 O'Reilly's widow and sons sold the Graham Avenue portion to James Kebblewhite, merchant.
 Kebblewhite's widow and son sold it to Eric Herbert Pratten in 1934.
 The adjacent portion (in respect of its south section) was acquired by Pratten in 1939.

 Eric Pratten's father, Frederick was a printer, engineer and politician who had settled in Telegraph Road.
 Herbert Pratten and his half brother Frederick had migrated from England to Australia and started Pratten Brothers Printing.
 They were a successful firm, and were also involved in mining and manufacturing.
 Herbert Pratten became a leading national politician.
 He built a large house for his family in Telegraph Road.

 After Frederick's two sons, Eric and David had married in the early 1930s, their father gave them land in Telegraph Road and funds to build a house to their own design.
 It is believed that the two brothers were inspired after seeing Cameron House in Marion Street, Killara, designed by Walter Burley Griffin (completed in 1933).
 Both Eric and David Pratten commissioned Griffin to design their houses.